Updated: Jul 29, 2021

 I’ve discussed this facepalm before in fact I wrote a whole other blog on which you can check out after you’ve devoured this one but my issue with this statement is as follows.

-Firstly to adequately answer this question for anyone who doesn’t stick rigidly to one style only this becomes a long question and in effect you kind of end up having to talk through your entire training history.
-The people that ask this question also attribute skills or technique to the style whereas, in my opinion the sensei makes a lot more difference than the style plus the best sensei encourage their students to look outside the box in order to understand their own styles more fully.
-Where this statement gets really petty however is when the my style is better than your style cards come out.
-It is the grown up equivalent of my dad is harder than your dad.
-Can you rank martial arts in a hierarchy, probably but it would not have a fixed answer based up the primary criteria you are using to judge each system.
-Generally speaking it isn’t the system but the person as ultimately what they practice is merely their expression of their personal truth at whatever stage that may be.
+Firstly to adequately answer this question, for anyone who doesn’t stick rigidly to one style, this becomes a long answer and in effect you kind of end up having to talk through your entire training history.
+The people that ask this question also attribute skills or technique to the style whereas, in my opinion the sensei makes a lot more difference than the style.
+The best sensei encourage their students to look outside the box in order to understand their own styles more fully.
+Where this statement gets really petty however is when the "my style is better than your style" cards come out.
+It is the grown up equivalent of "my dad is harder than your dad".
+Can you rank martial arts in a hierarchy?
+Probably, but it would not have a fixed answer based up the primary criteria you are using to judge each system.
+Generally speaking it isn’t the system that matters but the person.
+Ultimately what they practice is merely their expression of their personal truth at whatever stage that may be.

 3) “Yeah but if you did this I’d just do this”

-This is not the same identifying weaknesses and possibilities in techniques and improving them, on the contrary that is one of the most important things for you to do.
+This is not the same as identifying weaknesses and possibilities in techniques and improving them, on the contrary that is one of the most important things for you to do.
 This statement is when personal arrogance blinds someone to the validity of a technique.
-The opposite of this statement but also as bad which so many people are guilty of is the following.
+The opposite of this statement but also as bad, which so many people are guilty of, is the following.

 4) “I do this and then that would… break your arm”

-The point here is this, don’t use assume that you can discuss or imitate a technique and you can get it to work.
-This is actually one of the best strengths of Judo and then later Brazilian Jiujitsu in that the techniques are practiced in training drills designed to as closely replicate as possible a competition or fight and hence when a student is then required to apply it they have practiced it so many times in that scenario it’s not a big problem.
+The point here is this, don’t assume that you can just discuss or imitate a technique and you can get it to work when reality hits you in the face.
+This is actually one of the best strengths of Judo and then later Brazilian Jiujitsu in that the techniques are practiced in training drills designed to as closely replicate as possible, a competition or fight, and hence when a student is then required to apply it they have practiced it so many times in that scenario it’s not a big problem.
 The mindset also has to match.

 5) Doing old man martial arts

 So the final facepalm on my list isn’t so much a saying as a phenomena.
 Students imitate their teachers.
-No matter what you will as a student pick up the habits, mannerisms, idiosyncrasies and sayings of your teacher totally inadvertently.
-However whilst this is a great thing for witty one liners or rants you can pass on to your students it come with a health warning.
+No matter what you do, you will as a student pick, up the habits, mannerisms, idiosyncrasies and sayings of your teacher totally inadvertently.
+However whilst this is a great thing for witty one liners or rants you can pass on to your students it comes with a health warning.
 Teachers aren’t perfect.

-For example the 80 year old 10th Dan from Okinawan comes out to perform this kata.
-He performs what is a live time of experience and practice, but he also performs it as… an 80 year old man.
-That funny walk probably isn’t a secret technique it is probably that ankle injury from 30 years prior.
-That vibration at the end of the punch or block isn’t power generation on a scale you can’t imagine that is the physical capabilities of an 80 year old.
-Again don’t misunderstand I am not down playing the physical capabilities of older sensei or practitioners as they are quite frankly amazing.
+For example, the 80-year-old 10th Dan from Okinawan comes out to perform this kata.
+He performs what is a lifetime of experience and practice, but he also performs it as… an 80-year-old man.
+That funny walk probably isn’t a secret technique, it is probably that ankle injury from 30 years prior.
+That vibration at the end of the punch or block isn’t power generation on a scale you can’t imagine, that is the physical capabilities of an 80-year-old.
+Again, don’t misunderstand.
+I am not downplaying the physical capabilities of older sensei or practitioners as they are quite frankly amazing.
 I hope to be half as physically capable when I reach that age and I will be more than happy.
-Instead my issue is when someone in their mid twenties or thirties starts to copy the old man version of the kata.
+Instead, my issue is when someone in their mid-twenties or thirties starts to copy the old man version of the kata.
 Those same sensei would never have performed it that way when they were younger fitter and more able.

 Always aspire to perform it at the peak of what it should be and could be.
-If you only ever look at a slower, less powerful form of kata over time the kata will lose some of the energy that should rightly be therefore its purpose to be delivered.
+If you only ever look at a slower, less powerful form of kata over time the kata will lose some of the energy that should rightly be there for its true purpose to be delivered.